4teamwork/ftw.contentstats/README.rst

 Add-on packages can have additional statistics collected by providing an ``IStatsProvider`` adapter (see interface description for details).

+If ``ftw.monitor`` is installed, its performance metrics will also be included, grouped by instance.

 Logging content stats over time
 ===============================